1.3. Basic Obfuscation¶

 In order to export joker.queens

-Then do above test again, now it should work:
+Now do above test again, it should work:

 $ cd dist/